annoester/P4/README.md

 SPI_ADXL355.ino is used for testing the SPI communication between ADXL355 and ESP32, and is not included in the implemented system.

+Data_Record_HRM.ino is used for testing the AD8232 Heart Rate Monitor, and is not included in the implemented system.